ISRAEL IS THE CHURCH

 Let us think for a moment about what the Apostle Paul stated concerning who is a true Jew, a true member of Israel.
 Paul, the chief Christian Apostle, was an Orthodox Jew.

-Are they Hebrews? so am I. Are they Israelites? so am I. Are they the seed of Abraham? so am I. (II Corinthians 11:22)
+Are they Hebrews?
+So am I. Are they Israelites?
+So am I. Are they the seed of Abraham?
+So am I. (II Corinthians 11:22)

 Paul had a deep concern for physical Israel, his own race.